mohammadziaei/telegram-bots/bulk-message-sender/README.md

 ## Usage

 1. Setting up the client
-Before running the script, fill in your api_id, api_hash, and phone_number directly in the main.py file:
+Before running the script, fill in your api_id, api_hash, and phone_number and message directly in the main.py file:

     ```python
     from pyrogram import Client